vineescar/EcologitalAssignment/README.md

 # Assignment README

 ## Overview
-This is a 3-day assignment completed for [Company Name].
+This is a 3-day assignment completed for Ecologital.
 Due to time constraints, the assignment was built using TypeScript and a simple local file-based database (`data.json`) instead of a connection to MongoDB.
 Although MongoDB integration was planned, it was not implemented due to time limitations.

 ## Prerequisites
 Before running the application, make sure you have the following installed: